aiven/terraform-provider-aiven/docs/resources/organization_permission.md

 subcategory: ""
 description: |-
   Grants permissions to a principal for a resource.
-  This resource is in the beta stage and may change without notice.
-Set the PROVIDER_AIVEN_ENABLE_BETA environment variable to use the resource.
 ---

 # aiven_organization_permission (Resource)

 Grants permissions to a principal for a resource.

-**This resource is in the beta stage and may change without notice.** Set the `PROVIDER_AIVEN_ENABLE_BETA` environment variable to use the resource.

 ## Example Usage